 - Ongoing collaborative involvement in funded research projects

 - A “pay-as-you-go” consultation service for other work.

 BUCRU focuses on health research that has the potential to improve the health and wellbeing of NHS patients and the general public.
 The Unit is available to both BU staff and individuals working locally in the NHS, and there are no restrictions on project topic area or professional background of the researcher.

-BUCRU is partly funded by the National Institute for Health Research (NIHR), and incorporates the Dorset office of the NIHR Research Design Service South West.
+BUCRU is partly funded by the National Institute for Health Research (NIHR), and incorporates the Dorset and Salisbury office of the NIHR Research Design Service South West.
 Further funding comes from a variety of research grants and contracts.

 In addition to providing collaboration and support to projects led by BU and NHS researchers, BUCRU also has its own programme of research, focused on chronic disease and complex interventions (interventions in nursing, physiotherapy, physical activity, occupational therapy, psychology and so on).

 How can BUCRU help?

 BUCRU can provide help to BU and NHS researchers in the following areas:

 - Study design